 There is so much here, more than we have space for.
 As we said above, Daniel was a man of prayer, but it was habitual.
 That day was no different in that regard than any other day he had lived.
 He had been a man of prayer since early days.
 This prayer wasn’t brought about by the sudden appearance of danger because of Darius’ decree.
 I’m sure that was included, but Daniel prayed every day – three times – every day!
 Oh, what a rebuke this is to our shallow and too often sporadic prayer lives.

 And don’t forget his situation.
-He wasn’t as if he was retired and had all the time in the world!.
+It wasn’t as if he was retired and had all the time in the world!
 No, no, he was a prominent, busy and responsible member of the king’s court, and no doubt had to make time to pray.
 And I’m sure prayer was the first thing he put down in his day planner.
 Prayer wasn’t just squeezed in; everything else was.

 Further, he was a man of The Book.